Safety and Health Alerts

 John Cabot University is committed to ensuring the safety of our students, to the best of our ability.
 As a Foreign Institution, we are exempt from the Clery Act and Title IX reporting requirements.
 However, we work closely with our American partner-schools in support of their Clery and Title IX compliance efforts.

-Students are encouraged to report knowledge of any on-campus criminal activity or safety concerns to the Office of Student Conduct, Health and Wellbeing by emailing [email protected].
-A student may also come to the Office of Student Conduct, Health and Wellbeing (located in the Gianicolo Residence building) to speak with a staff member.
+Students are encouraged to report knowledge of any on-campus criminal activity or safety concerns by emailing the Dean of Students.
+A student may also come to the Office of Health and Wellbeing (located in the Gianicolo Residence building) to speak with a staff member.

-JCU students may also receive assistance in filing a local police report from the Office of Student Conduct, Health and Wellbeing, Students Services and/or Office of Housing and Residential Life.
+JCU students may also receive assistance in filing a local police report from the Office of Health and Wellbeing, Students Services and/or Office of Housing and Residential Life.